Graduate

 Curriculum

-Post-master’s students will build on their prior coursework and clinical foundations by completing 30 semester hours, including DNP Scholarly Project courses.
+Post-master’s students will build on their prior coursework, and clinical and professional foundations by completing 34 semester hours, including DNP Scholarly Project courses.

 On a full-time basis, students entering with a master’s degree can expected to commit a minimum of 5 semesters (16 months) to complete the program.
 Part-time options are available to all students, also.